 Get in touch

-We aim to sell young breeding bulls is March/April as yearlings, so please contact us in the autumn and winter in order to arrange a spring purchase.
+We aim to sell young breeding bulls as yearlings, so please contact us to arrange a visit.